One on One Treatment Approach

 Physiotherapists use a wide variety of manual therapy techniques to increase joint and muscle mobility.
 Ken Long has extensive training in osteopathy and uses osteopathic manual techniques to compliment his physiotherapy practice.
-Kelly Whitman has completed training in Fascial Stretch Therapy.

 Our physiotherapists can design specific exercises to help you regain strength, stability, balance and flexibility.
 Our emphasis is to teach you appropriate exercises that you can continue at home or in a gym independent of us.
 Exercise programs help improve function following soft tissue and bone injury, and can help alleviate pain and stiffness secondary to surgery, degenerative changes and chronic health conditions.
 Exercise can improve and strengthen posture, enhance performance and promote health and wellness.
-A unique form of exercise available at the Halifax Osteopathic Health Centre is Clinical Pilates.

 All of our physiotherapists are trained in Acupuncture at the Acupuncture Foundation of Canada Institute.
 Acupuncture may be included in your treatment plan to reduce pain and inflammation, and is billed as part of your physiotherapy session.